+What Is It?
 A popular option with football fans, this stadium also impresses the non-football fans based on its giant size and beauty.
-Holding the title (or at least for now) as the third biggest stadium in the world, the Camp Nou has a capacity of 98,787, almost 9,000 more than Wembley, with planned expansions currently in place.
+Holding the title (or at least for now) as the fourth biggest stadium in the world, the Camp Nou has a capacity of 98,354, almost 9,000 more than Wembley, while it’s the biggest in Europe.

 You will also get to walk through the halls where superstars have walked through every day, such as Etoo, Deco, Ronaldinho, Rivaldo, Ronaldo (the Brazilian one obviously), Romario, Messi, Xavi, Iniesta, Guardiola, Koeman, Txiki, Michael Laudrup, Maradona, Shuster, Johan Cruyff and a whole host of others before my time.